Saafke/dance-fitness/README.md

 This will run the methods on your input video(s) and store the results - i.e. the estimated 3D meshes (or skeletons) and camera parameters - in the output folders.

+#### Visualise results

-3. If we want to visualise the results, we need to render them.
+If we want to visualise the results, we need to render them.
 The following script will visualise the 3D meshes (or skeletons) from a front-view and a side-view (90 degrees rotated about the up-axis) on a white background.
 It renders the estimations via a weak-perspective camera model.
 Execute the following command:

 `$ python render.py`

-4. The above code renders independent videos for each method.
+The above code renders independent videos for each method.
 To combine the videos into a single view:

 `$ python mix_clips.py`